A Roundup of Theodora Lau’s talk at Digital Banking Week

 How to make banking better.

 Banks need to use data to help people manage their money and drive insights that drive experience.
 Banks and fintech should know our birthday and when our kids are born, when we sell our house, when a spouse passes away and when our kids are studying.
 They need to create tools to help customers manage their financial lives, ones that automate transactions for what’s coming and provides them with a plan of action that anticipates their needs.
 What limits us is doing the right thing.
-“The future of aging should not be one os survival – but one of living”.
+“The future of ageing should not be one os survival – but one of living”.